Aeroelastic Reduced-Order Model Differential Equations in Transonic Buffeting Flow: Computational Framework

 \section{Computational Framework}

-The present study has been performed for the ONERA OAT15A airfoil, with experimental measurements available from the transonic wind tunnel of the Onera-Meudon Centre in France~\cite{jacquin09}.
-The experimental model is designed to study 2D buffet, with a chord length of $c = 0.23$m with a span of 0.78m and a thick trailing edge of 0.005$c$.
-Experiments have been performed over a Mach number range of $0.70 \leq M_\infty \leq 0.75$ over a wind-off angle-of-attack (AOA) sweep of $2.4^\circ \leq \alpha_0 \leq 3.91^\circ$ to determine the transonic buffet envelope onset at a Reynolds number of $Re_\infty = 3.0\times10^6$ (based on the chord length).
+{The present study has been performed for the ONERA OAT15A airfoil, with experimental measurements (unsteady aerodynamic only) available from the transonic wind tunnel of the Onera-Meudon Centre in France~\cite{jacquin09}.
+The experimental model is designed to study two-dimensional buffet on a rigid wing, with a chord length of $c = 0.23$m, a span of 0.78m and a blunt trailing edge of thickness 0.005$c$.} Experiments have been performed over a Mach number range of $0.70 \leq M_\infty \leq 0.75$ over a wind-off angle-of-attack (AOA) sweep of $2.4^\circ \leq \alpha_0 \leq 3.91^\circ$ to determine the transonic buffet envelope onset at a Reynolds number of $Re_\infty = 3\times10^6$ (based on the chord length).